ksssomesh12/tg-mirror-bot/README.md

     All credits goes to the maintainers of the above repositories.

+- Few useful additional features have been implemented on top of them.
-- This repository utilises torrent trackers from [ngosang's trackerslist](https://github.com/ngosang/trackerslist) repository.
+- This repository utilises trackers for torrent/magnet downloads from [Trackerslist Website](https://trackerslist.com).

 # Supported Features:

+## From Source Repos

 - Mirror Torrents
 - Mirror Direct Links
 - Mirror Telegram Files